Guide to buying a second-hand van

 • If you are driving it away after purchase, make sure you have the correct van insurance in place first.

-Lastly, don’t let the seller pressure you into buying.
+Don’t ever let the seller pressure you into buying their old van.
 It’s a common sales technique to tell the buyer that the vehicle has had lots of interest, and is sure to be snapped up by someone else if you don’t buy immediately, but this is rarely the case.

 Take your time and make sure you’re certain that the van’s in good condition – the worst thing you can do is rush into the purchase and end up with a van that either doesn’t fit the bill or falls to pieces after a couple of months.